 When layering skincare ingredients there is one factor you must always keep in the back of your mind, and that is pH levels.
 Now, I’d understand if the pH levels of your skin and skincare products is the last thing on your mind, but hopefully over time it will become second nature.

-Vitamin C has had a reputation for being an unstable ingredient to use in formulations, however in more recent years modern technology and development has resulted in vitamin C being formulated effectively and to stay relatively low on the pH scale.
+Vitamin C has had an outdated reputation for being an unstable ingredient to use in formulations, however in more recent years modern technology and development has resulted in vitamin C being formulated effectively and to stay relatively low on the pH scale.
 For salicylic acid however, this is a whole other story with it being a lot more acidic.
 When the two are mixed together, you guessed it, there is an imbalance and all manner of flare-ups.
 Having said that, if you are wanting to use both of the ingredients it is a good idea to use vitamin C during your morning routine.
 For your evening you can then apply a salicylic acid serum or similar product to counteract any damage, debris and impurities that the skin has come in to contact with that day.

 Can you use salicylic acid and hyaluronic acid together?

+Yes!
 Some believe that salicylic acid and hyaluronic acid are a better duo than Batman and Robin.
 Much like niacinamide, hyaluronic acid works as a humectant giving the skin and huge boost in hydration and benefits the skin’s barrier, restores balance and leaves the skin plumped, youthful with fine lines and wrinkles significantly reduced.
 Using these ingredients together will help keep the skin healthy, happy with no sign of irritation or redness.

 Can I moisturise after salicylic acid?